Timeline of the 2024 Pacific hurricane season

-The 2024 Pacific hurricane season was a tropical cyclone season in the Pacific Ocean east of the International Date Line (IDL) in the Northern Hemisphere.
-It officially began on May 15 in the eastern Pacific (east of 140°W), and on June 1 in the central Pacific (from the IDL east to 140°W); it ended in both on November 30.
-These dates, adopted by convention, historically describe the period in each year when most tropical cyclogenesis occurs in these regions of the Pacific.
-The season's first system, Tropical Storm Aletta, developed on July 4.
+The 2024 Pacific hurricane season was the annual cycle of tropical cyclone formation over the Pacific Ocean north of the equator and east of the International Date Line (IDL).
+The season officially began on May 15 in the Eastern Pacific proper (east of 140°W) and June 1 in the Central Pacific (140°W to the IDL), and ended on November 30 in both areas.
+This is historically the period during which most tropical cyclogenesis occurs in these respective areas.
+The season's first system, Tropical Storm Aletta, developed on July 4, marking the latest start to a season since the satellite era began in 1966.
+The season's final system, Tropical Depression Fourteen-E, dissipated on November 7.

+Tropical cyclone activity was generally below average during the 2024 season.
+A total of fourteen nameable tropical storms developed, with five becoming hurricanes and three intensifying into major hurricanes—Category 3 or higher on the five-level Saffir–Simpson scale.
+Two systems—hurricanes Gilma and Hone—existed in the Central Pacific basin.
+A fifteenth tropical depression formed that did not reach tropical storm strength.
+Hurricane John was the only tropical cyclone to make landfall this season, doing so twice in Mexico—first as a Category 3 hurricane, then as a tropical storm.
+John's slow movement near and over mountainous terrain resulted in prolonged heavy rainfall, which in turn caused catastrophic flooding that was estimated to have killed twenty-nine people and wrought US$2.45 billion in damage.

-This timeline documents tropical cyclone formations, strengthening, weakening, landfalls, extratropical transitions, and dissipations during the season.
-It includes information that was not released throughout the season, meaning that data from post-storm reviews by the National Hurricane Center, such as a storm that was not initially warned upon, has been included.
+This timeline documents tropical cyclone formations, strengthening, weakening, landfalls, and dissipations during the season.
+It includes information that was not released throughout the season, meaning that data from post-storm reviews by the National Hurricane Center has been included.

-By convention, meteorologists use one time zone when issuing forecasts and making observations: Coordinated Universal Time (UTC), and also use the 24-hour clock (where 00:00 = midnight UTC).
-Tropical cyclone advisories in the Eastern North Pacific basin use both UTC and the nautical time zone where the center of the tropical cyclone is currently located.
-Time zones utilized (east to west) are: Central, Mountain, Pacific and Hawaii.
-In this timeline, all information is listed by UTC first, with the respective regional time zone included in parentheses.
-Additionally, figures for maximum sustained winds and position estimates are rounded to the nearest 5 units (knots, miles, or kilometers), following National Hurricane Center practice.
+The time stamp for each event is first stated using Coordinated Universal Time (UTC), the 24-hour clock where 00:00 = midnight UTC.
+The NHC uses both UTC and the time zone where the center of the tropical cyclone is currently located.
+The time zones utilized (east to west) are: Central, Mountain, Pacific and Hawaii.
+In this timeline, the respective area time is included in parentheses.
+Additionally, figures for maximum sustained winds and position estimates are rounded to the nearest 5 units (miles, or kilometers), following National Hurricane Center practice.
 Direct wind observations are rounded to the nearest whole number.
 Atmospheric pressures are listed to the nearest millibar and nearest hundredth of an inch of mercury.